freifunkMUC/homebrew-proxyguard-client/README.md

 This repository contains the Homebrew formula for installing the Proxyguard Client, a tool for managing proxy configurations.

+## About

+The Proxyguard Client depends on [Proxyguard](https://codeberg.org/eduVPN/proxyguard), a project designed to enable secure and flexible proxy configurations.
+This tool is particularly useful in scenarios where UDP traffic is not allowed, and you need to use TCP/HTTPS traffic to work around Internet restrictions or limitations, such as in guest WLANs.

 ## Installation

 To install the Proxyguard Client using Homebrew, run the following command: